wasserth/TotalSegmentator/README.md

 # TotalSegmentator

-Tool for segmentation of 104 classes in CT images.
+Tool for segmentation of over 117 classes in CT images.
 It was trained on a wide range of different CT images (different scanners, institutions, protocols,...) and therefore should work well on most images.
-The training dataset with 1204 subjects can be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.6802613).
+A large part of the training dataset can be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.6802613) (1204 subjects).
 You can also try the tool online at [totalsegmentator.com](https://totalsegmentator.com/).

-Overview of [changes and improvements](resources/improvements_in_v2.md) in TotalSegmentator v2.
+**Overview of [changes and improvements](resources/improvements_in_v2.md) in TotalSegmentator v2.**

 ![Alt text](resources/imgs/overview_classes.png)